 Replacing your missing teeth with dentures can not only improve your appearance, but it can also improve your oral health.

-Smile Maker is proud to offer a wide variety of dentures to meet every patient's unique needs.
+Smile Maker is proud to offer a wide variety of dentures to meet each patient's unique needs.
 From traditional partial dentures to full implant-supported dentures, we can restore your smile.

 A traditional denture is a customized, removable restoration.
 There are two options for traditional dentures, and the right choice for you will depend on how many teeth you are missing.

-Implant-supported dentures provide additional benefits.
+Implant-supported dentures provide still more benefits.
 When lost tooth roots are not replaced, your jawbone begins to deteriorate.
 Dental Implants send regenerative signals to your jaw that prevent this bone loss.
 The implant posts also fuse with your bone to provide superior permanent support for your restorations.

 Please use this form to contact us.
 We will get back to you as soon as possible.